dortania/OpenCore-Install-Guide/config.plist/skylake.md

 **Block**: Removes device properties from map, for us we can ignore this

-Fun Fact: The reason the byte order is swapped is due to [Endianness](https://en.wikipedia.org/wiki/Endianness), specifically Little Endians that modern CPUs use for ordering bytes.
+Fun Fact: The reason the byte order is swapped is because most modern processors are [Little Endian](https://en.wikipedia.org/wiki/Endianness).
 The more you know!

 ## Kernel